 The Importance of Knowing Your Personal Property

 Our homes have countless possessions in them.
 Recalling all your belongings on a good day is a daunting task, and doing so in the wake of a disaster is almost impossible.
+This is why personal property documentation is vital.
 Start keeping records of your personal property before anything happens.
 Hopefully, you never have to face this unfortunate circumstance, but you can’t go wrong with being prepared.

 If you’re unprepared after a catastrophic event, you risk not getting compensated in full for your valuables.
 Home insurance can still help, though we want you to make the most of your policy.
 The best way to do this is by creating a home inventory.